-Duck has a strong, rich and earthy flavor that is smoothed and refined by adding a natural sweetener like apples, dried fruit or dark complex berries.
+Duck has a strong, rich, earthy flavor that is smoothed and refined by adding a natural sweetener like apples, dried fruit, or dark complex berries.

 Variety Meats, Offal, and Organ Meats

-Please remember that truly healthy food must come from healthy animals and that means you need to look not only for organic but for the pasture raised animals that have access to clean grass, fresh air and sunshine!
+Remember that truly healthy food must come from healthy animals and that means you need to look not only for organic but for pasture-raised animals that have access to clean grass, fresh air, and sunshine!

 A sealed jar of pâté can be kept in the refrigerator for at least 7 days and in the freezer for up to 3 months.
-Once the seal is broken, it is best to eat the pâté within 5-7 days.
+Once the seal is broken, it is best to eat the pâté within 5 to 7 days.